Was Red Bull wrong in Qatar in Sergio Pérez’s strategy?

 The first time the Mexican was called to the pits was on lap 19, just after Max verstappen and Lewis hamilton, this when Checo circulated in fourth position, behind Fernando Alonso.

-With another rider from Spain came the strongest comparison, Alonso, who started on soft tires and held until turn 23 to ride hard and ride with them until the end.
+With another rider from Spain came the strongest comparison, Alonso, who started on soft tires and held until lap 23 to ride hard and ride with them until the end.

 The first element to consider, against the strategy, was to demerit the natural talent of Checo Pérez to manage tires and extend their useful life in the race.
 It was not unreasonable to think that Pérez with medium tires could have pitched after Alonso.
 By not doing so, since from the radio they told him that the strategy was changed, he conditioned his Grand Prix to two stops and he had to be very fast to make up that time in two stops, if he wanted to get on the podium.